Photoshop Screen Flickering Black & White in Windows 11/10

 Disabling G-Sync or FreeSync

-Some folks fixed this by tweaking their monitor’s sync settings.
+Some users fixed this by tweaking their monitor’s sync settings.
 If your monitor has G-Sync or FreeSync and it’s on, it might be causing the flickers.
 Because modern apps try to use fewer frames when they can to save energy, some screens don’t like this and mess up the brightness.
 Turning off G-Sync or FreeSync might help:

 1. Right-click on your desktop and pick NVIDIA Control Panel.
 Or look for it in the Start menu.Open Nvidia Control Panel Windows 11